mavlink/qgc-user-guide/en/SettingsView/General.md

 ![Video - auto deletion](../../assets/settings/general/video_recording_auto_delete.jpg)

 The settings are:
-- **Auto-delete Files**: If checked, files are auto deleted when the specified amount of storage is used.
+- **Auto-Delete Files**: If checked, files are auto deleted when the specified amount of storage is used.
 - **Max Storage Usage**: Maximum video file storage before video files are auto deleted.
-- **Video file format**: File format for the saved video recording.
+- **Video File Format**: File format for the saved video recording: mkv, mov, mp4.

 ## Brand Image